iijlab/KuMo.jl/README.md

 ```shell
 julia scripts/main.jl

 # or from anywhere within the repository
 julia path/to/main.jl
 ```

-If no LaTeX engine are available, please add the `--nolatex` flag to the command line.
+If no LaTeX engine are available, please add the `--nolatex` flag.

 ```shell
 julia scripts/main.jl --nolatex